Lyroxide/sc2006-sos/README.md

 - [MySQL](https://www.mysql.com/) - Database
 - [Docker](https://www.docker.com/) - Containerization

-## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

 ## Authors

-- **Your Name** - *Initial work* - [YourName](https://github.com/yourname)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
+See the list of [authors](https://github.com/Lyroxide/sc2006-sos/contributors) who participated in this project.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

-## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc